 Monte Rite, Mountain summit in Province of Belluno, Italy

-Monte Rite is a mountain summit in the Italian Province of Belluno that rises to 2183 meters and features multiple hiking paths through the steep terrain of the Dolomites.
-It is reachable via an unpaved military road from Passo Cibiana, normally open to vehicle traffic.
+Monte Rite is a mountain summit in the Province of Belluno, in the northeastern Dolomites of Italy.
+It is reached by an unpaved military road from Passo Cibiana, which may be closed to vehicles depending on the season.

 The Messner Mountain Museum at the summit displays exhibitions about Dolomite geology and mountaineering traditions.
 Visitors discover how climbing culture shaped the region and why these peaks hold deep meaning for the people who live nearby.